BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 Specific cases have some more detailed voting rules.

 #### PHILOSOPHY
-While there is not an official list, these six principles have been cited as the core beliefs of philosophy behind the foundation, which is normally referred to as "The Apache Way":
+While there is not an official list, these six principles have been cited as the core beliefs of philosophy behind the foundation, which is normally referred to as "The Apache Way" and have been adapted for this Foundation:

 * respectful, honest, technical-based interaction

-* collaborative software development
+* driven by usefulness

-* commercial-friendly standard license
+* user-friendly packaging and licensing

-* consistently high quality software
+* consistently high quality work products

 * faithful implementation of standards

-* security as a mandatory feature
+* lawfulness as a mandatory feature

 All of the foundation projects share these principles.
 Similarly, foundation projects are required to govern themselves independently of undue commercial influence.